bkieselEducational/Oauth/README.md

       5. grant_type: Should be set to ‘authorization_code’
       6. code_verifier: The base64URL encoded value that we saved after generating it as the “seed” for our code_challenge hash!
    * In the event that Google is able to verify the code_challenge (that we sent in initial request) by using the code_verifier AND the code that we are sending to the token endpoint IS valid, Google will send a response that contains our Authorization Token (and an ID Token, if requested).
+   * If you DID NOT request an ID Token, you can simply Login the user, and redirect them back to your app and use the Authorization Token to handle the session!
+(This user will NOT have an account created but can have access to certain features of your site.
+If you want to the user to have an account, and you probably should, then you’ll need to perform this as an additional step.)
+If you DID request an ID Token (which is in JWT format), you will need to perform some additional steps to validate it (SDK should handle this):
+      a.
+First you’ll need to validate the signature of the JWT by getting the keys from Google.
+Send a GET request to this Google endpoint to retrieve the keys: https://www.googleapis.com/oauth2/v3/certs
+      b.
+Note that once you have the keys, you’ll need to use the correct one to verify the JWT.
+There are usually 2.
+You can identify the correct one by matching it’s “kid” to the “kid” sent in the claims of the JWT.
+Use a package to validate the signature!
+      c.
+After validating the signature, we must still check a few more values.
+First we’ll verify the “iss” (Issuer) value in the claims to see that it in fact matches “https://accounts.google.com”
+      d.
+Next we will verify that the “aud” (Audience) value in the claim matches our client_id
+      e.
+Then we will get the current Epoch time and verify that it falls between the bounds listed in the claims as “iat” (Issued At Time) and the “exp” (Expiration)
+      f.
+Lastly, we will verify that the “nonce” value that Google has sent back in our claims matches the one that we originally sent to initialize the flow.
+   * Now that the Oauth process is complete, you must check to see if such a user exists in your db.
+If not, you’ll Sign Up that new user and Log them in, else just Log them in!
+NOTE: One of the nice Features of Oauth clients is that you DO NOT need to save a password for them in your db!!
+As I don’t allow NULL passwords, I just give such users the string “Oauth” as a password.
+This satisfies the condition that users must have a password, while ensuring that such users will not be affected by a data breach.
+The string “Oauth” will NOT hash to the string “Oauth”, so it CANNOT be used to login!
+Feel free to allow NULLABLE passwords in your app if that makes more sense to you.

+# Gotchas:
+1.